emojidex/slate/source/includes/_api.md

 ```java
 ```

-Gets a general index of emoji.
+Gets a general index of emoji, sorted by score.
 <aside class="notice">
 This index is ordered by a combination of registration date and popularity.
 Newer and more popular emoji will show up first.